apache/helix/src/site/markdown/Concepts.md

 ### External View

-In order to communicate with the PARTICIPANTs, external clients need to know the current state of each of the PARTICIPANTs.
-The external clients are referred to as SPECTATORS.
-In order to make the life of SPECTATOR simple, Helix provides an EXTERNALVIEW that is an aggregated view of the current state across all nodes.
-The EXTERNALVIEW has a similar format as IDEALSTATE.
+In order to communicate with the Participants, external clients need to know the current state of each of the Participants.
+The external clients are referred to as Spectators.
+In order to make the life of Spectator simple, Helix provides an ExternalView that is an aggregated view of the current state across all nodes.
+The ExternalView has a similar format as IdealState.

 ```
 {